LuisSalas94/React-APOD-App/README.md

 # Astromy picture of the Day - APOD
  This is a Rect App done step-by-step.
 Using useState, useEffect & Fetch API This app is part of #100DaysOfCode challenge.
+ [Discover the cosmos](https://apod.nasa.gov/apod/archivepix.html).Each day a different image or photograph of our fascinating universe is featured, along with a brief explanation written by a professional astronomer.

 ## Built With